euler1729/ExploringSpringBoot/README.md

 # ExploringSpringBoot
 ## Spring Boot Security
 The Branch shows the latest implementation of Role Based Spring Boot Security.
-Code explanation and learning resourses will be included soon.
+Code explanation and learning resources will be included soon.
 Stay tune with [@euler1729][github]